About the Program

 Students and young professionals joined us for a virtual, interactive workshop featuring industry Q&As with leading media talent and much more, including:

-Thank you to our generous sponsors and partners for helping make this event possible!
+The following generous sponsors and partners helped make this event possible!